andrasq/node-qmock/Readme.md

 Like `stub.callError`, but `error` is sticky, and contains the last error thrown by any call to the stub.

+#### stub.callCallbackArguments

+If the last argument passed to a stub is a function, it will be assumed to be the callback.
+A copy of the arguments passed to the callback will be be in `callCallbackArguments`.
+Note:  callbacks are not synchronized with calls to the stub, so the callback arguments may not be from the most recent call.

 ### qmock.spy( object, methodName )

 A spy is a stub that monitors calls to the named method.